SovnSkyrim/AmongSovngardesStars/README.md

 #### Steam Library

 If you have your steam library in program files, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.
+I will not provide support to people with Skyrim in their Program Files folder.

 #### Change Steams Update Behavior